 - Lyrics to “We Didn’t Start the Fire” by Billy Joel

 - Audio or video of the song “We Didn’t Start the Fire” by Billy Joel

 - Decide whether to choose students’ final project or to have students selecting their own projects.
 Arrange for computer time if any of the final projects require technology.

 - Make appropriate copies of Song Lyrics, Interview Guidelines, Research Questions, Project Ideas, Rubric, and Self-Reflection.

-- Test the Online Chart on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
+- Test the Online Chart Tool on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
 You can download the plug-in from the technical support page.
 If you use any of the other online student tools, test those as well to ensure that they work properly on your machines.

 - Familiarize yourself with some of the ReadWriteThink interactive presentation tools students might use in their final projects.
-They may choose from the ReadWriteThink Printing Press, Stapleless Book, Multigenre Mapper, Graphic Map, or Interactive Timeline.
+They may choose from the Printing Press, Stapleless Book, Multigenre Mapper, Graphic Map, or Interactive Timeline.